7 Red Flags to Spot When Hiring a Software Development Agency

 The Hidden Danger: The people who need to understand the deepest nuances of your vision are not the ones actually building it.
 This leads to miscommunication, slower progress, and a final product that doesn’t match the initial promise.

-The Green Flag: Ask this question directly: "Will the senior people I am speaking with now be the ones working on my project day-to-day?"
+The Green Flag: Ask this question directly: “Will the senior people I am speaking with now be the ones working on my project day-to-day?”
+You can also ask: “How does your senior team stay involved when you’re using AI tools?”
+The bait-and-switch isn’t always about which humans show up anymore — sometimes the senior expertise just disappears into a prompt.
 A top-tier agency will have a model where their senior talent is actively involved in the design and development, not just the pitch.

 Red Flag 4: They Can’t Clearly Explain Their Process